apache/sedona/docs/setup/maven-coordinates.md

 # Maven Coordinates

-Sedona Spark has four modules: `sedona-core, sedona-sql, sedona-viz, sedona-python-adapter`. `sedona-python-adapter` is a fat jar of `sedona-core, sedona-sql` and python adapter code.
-If you want to use SedonaViz, you will include one more jar: `sedona-viz`.
+## Use Sedona shaded (fat) jars

-Sedona Flink has four modules :`sedona-core, sedona-sql, sedona-python-adapter, sedona-flink`. `sedona-python-adapter` is a fat jar of `sedona-core, sedona-sql`.
+!!!warning

-## Use Sedona fat jars
+	For Scala/Java/Python users, this is the most common way to use Sedona in your environment.
+Do not use separate Sedona jars unless you are sure that you do not need shaded jars.

 !!!warning
-	For Scala/Java/Python/R users, this is the most common way to use Sedona in your environment.
-Do not use separate Sedona jars otherwise you will get dependency conflicts. `sedona-python-adapter` already contains all you need.
+	For R users, this is the only way to use Sedona in your environment.

-The optional GeoTools library is required only if you want to use CRS transformation and ShapefileReader.
+The optional GeoTools library is required if you want to use CRS transformation, ShapefileReader or GeoTiff reader.
 This wrapper library is a re-distribution of GeoTools official jars.
 The only purpose of this library is to bring GeoTools jars from OSGEO repository to Maven Central.
 This library is under GNU Lesser General Public License (LGPL) license so we cannot package it in Sedona official release.

 !!! abstract "Sedona with Apache Spark"